warrenrross/USC_Homework-14_GeoMapping/README.md

 ### Assessment

-Your final product will be assessed on the following metrics:
+Final product assessed on the following metrics:

 * Completion of assigned tasks